MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -ReportJunkToCustomizedAddress
-The ReportJunkToCustomizedAddress parameter specifies whether to send user reported messages to the custom mailbox in the Microsoft integrated reporting experience.
+The ReportJunkToCustomizedAddress parameter specifies whether to send user reported messages to the user submissions mailbox in the Microsoft integrated reporting experience.
 Valid values are:

-- $true: User reported messages are sent to the custom mailbox.
+- $true: User reported messages are sent to the user submissions mailbox.
-- $false: User reported messages are not sent to the custom mailbox.
+- $false: User reported messages are not sent to the user submissions mailbox.

 You can't use this parameter by itself.
 You need to specify the same value for the ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameters in the same command.

-You specify the email address of the custom mailbox using the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet.

-Use the EnableReportToMicrosoft parameter to specify whether user reported messages are also sent to Microsoft.

-This parameter is meaningful only when the Microsoft integrated reporting experience is enabled as described in the EnableReportToMicrosoft parameter.
+This parameter is required to create the report submission policy if you're using the Microsoft integrated reporting experience (see the EnableReportToMicrosoft parameter) and sending reported messages to the user submissions mailbox (exclusively or in addition to reporting to Microsoft).

 ```yaml
 Type: Boolean